Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 Edit (3/16/2018) - Final formatting and minor corrections.

-She was 'typically' Russian in features, with her mother's wavy ash-blonde hair coloring added to her father's sharp Slavic features and grey eyes, and the daughter could very well pass herself off as a Barbie doll with baby fat given a couple more years to grow in.
-Neither of her parents were bulky people, which made her assume she would eventually inherit a willowy frame though she hoped she turned out more like her mother.
+Their daughter was 'typically' Russian in features, with her mother's wavy ash-blonde hair coloring added to her father's sharp Slavic features and grey eyes, and she could very well pass herself off as a Barbie doll with baby fat given a couple more years to grow in.
+Neither of her parents were bulky people, which made the very young girl assume she would eventually inherit a willowy frame though she hoped she turned out more like her mother.
 Who could probably put in a claim of having been a ballerina in her younger years and get away with it.

 Much to the relief of both her parents, Sonya wasn't the type of child that demanded a lot of attention.
 She was quiet and kept to herself, fussed little, and generally preferred to be left alone most of the time.

 Which worked for them, they didn't seem too enthused with being parents at all.

 Mikhail was intent on not being around much, when he was around he was either home to drink in the warmth of the house or try arguing with his wife about something or another.
 Nyura liked to pretend she wasn't a stay-at-home mother against what seemed to be the socially accepted norm around the local town to the point the neighbors thought little of the woman, the longer she could ignore the fact she had a daughter or husband the happier she was.
 Why either of them went through with the trouble of having a child was more than Sonya could answer, but in return for the food and shelter she didn't mind staying out of their way like they wanted.